kovidgoyal/rapydscript-ng/README.md

 Changes in this fork compared to atsepkov/RapydScript
 ----------------------------------------------------------

-Some of these changes might have been merged back into the official repository.
+Some of these changes might have been merged back into the original repository.
 This list below records all the work I have done on RapydScript so far.

 1. There is now a REPL (Run ```rapydscript``` with no arguments to start it).